 Hey, tea lovers!
 Today we will talk about the Eclipse IDE shortcuts.
 Eclipse is an Open-source & Powerpack IDE.
 Believe it or not, almost every Java Developer has used this IDE.
 In fact, in most organizations, you will find that developers are using Eclipse IDE.
-Its extensive plugins & customization add-on system makes it easy to use and enhances the developer experience.
+Its extensive plugins & customization add-on system make it easy to use and enhance the developer experience.

 In the market, we have many IDE’s but eclipse provides all the functionality free of cost, unlike IntelliJ IDEA.
 It supports and distributes many languages along with Java, such as C/C++, PHP, etc. So having hands-on Eclipse makes it easy to code in any language without changing IDE.